St Peter's College, Palmerston North: Enrolment

+Organisation

-Margaret Leamy is Principal, and the school is divided into a junior school (years 7-10) and a senior school (years 11-13) with each group having a head boy and head girl with the latter being school-representative.
+The school is divided into a junior school (years 7–10) and a senior school (years 11–13) with each group having a head boy and head girl with the latter being school-representative.

 Houses

 Students and teachers alike are divided into four houses, named after the first four bishops or archbishops of Wellington.
 The houses compete annually for the House Shield, involving many house led competitions, like Parables (a short drama based on a Biblical parable), House Kapa Haka, House Singing and so on, as well as serving an organisational purpose for the students: